neuerituale/ProcessPodcastSubscriptions/README.md

 ## What it does

-Subscribe Podcast RSS feed and save as something you want.
+Subscribe to podcast RSS feeds and save the data as anything you want.
-It used the great PHP Library [podcast-feed-parser](https://github.com/lukaswhite/podcast-feed-parser) by Lukas White and adds some processwire magic.
+The module uses the great PHP Library [podcast-feed-parser](https://github.com/lukaswhite/podcast-feed-parser) by Lukas White, which makes processing the podcast data a breeze.
 Thanks!

-The additional example module `ProcessPodcastSubscriptionsEpisodes` create new pages per episode.
-This module is optional.
+The module comes with an example module `ProcessPodcastSubscriptionsEpisodes` to demonstrate how to create new pages per episode.

 ## Features
 - Subscribe / Unsubscribe Podcast XML-Feeds
 - Periodically fetch feeds with LazyCron
 - Simple hookable actions
 - ProcessModule for administration
-- Optional module `ProcessPodcastSubscriptionsEpisodes` creates episode pages
+- Optional module `ProcessPodcastSubscriptionsEpisodes`

 ## Install